Ida Morris Gallery

 State Rangers: 1920-1935

-While border unrest was still a problem, in the 1920s and 1930s Rangers in other parts of the state dealt with a variety of situations including, civil unrest, labor strikes, Ku Klux Klan activity, political corruption, bootlegging, gambling and the oil boom.
+While border unrest was still a problem, in the 1920s and 1930s Rangers in other parts of the state dealt with civil unrest, labor strikes, Ku Klux Klan activity, political corruption, bootlegging, gambling, and the oil boom.
 Civil unrest came in many forms in the 1920s and 1930s.
 When conditions became violent or local law enforcement was inadequate, martial law was sometimes imposed.
-On a number of occasions, Texas Governors felt the need to declare martial law and send Texas Rangers and the Texas National Guard into turbulent areas.
+Occasionally, Texas Governors felt the need to declare martial law and send Texas Rangers and the Texas National Guard into turbulent areas.
 Thousands of people flocked to the Texas oil fields in the first half of the 20th century seeking their fortunes.
-Tent and shanty towns popped up amid the oil derricks.
-With gambling, bootlegging, theft and prostitution thriving in these areas, local law enforcement was often no match for the more powerful crime bosses, and were sometimes even involved in the illegal activities themselves.
+Oil boomtowns often attracted other problems, including gambling, bootlegging, theft, and prostitution.

 The 18th amendment prohibiting the manufacture, sale, transportation, importation, or exportation of alcohol (bootlegging) went into effect in January 1920.
 While Rangers stationed on the Texas-Mexico border dealt with liquor smugglers, Rangers in other parts of the state dealt with distillers.
 Ranger raided businesses and residences known or suspected of alcohol production and distribution.
 The Rangers seized and destroyed many stills and confiscated thousands of gallons of liquor, between 1920 and 1933, when prohibition was repealed.